 - Most cakes and ice creams are emulsions.

 - Most sauces are emulsions.
 (Lemon, vinegar, honey, mustard, egg yolk, and avocado are excellent natural emulsifiers.
-(Enabling to mix between oils/fats and water.)
+(Enabling the mixing of oils/fats and water.)
 No wonder sauces are made of them.

 - Many processed foods contain artificial emulsifiers.
 (Chemicals that act as emulsifiers.)